-Published Work
+Published and Forthcoming Work

 The Effects of Granting Temporary Work Visas on Labor Market Outcomes of Natives and Immigrants: Evidence from DACA, Journal of Urban Economics, Vol. 134 (2023).